 We know that transitioning to off-campus, flexible learning may be difficult for some, but we are committed to your success and helping you complete your courses.
 The following resources are available to help you learn remotely:

 Academic advisors are working remotely to help you with your course questions, academic planning and more.
-Connect with your advisor through your MyHarper Portal or complete our online request.
+Beginning on May 24, 2021, advisors are also taking limited on campus appointments.
+Connect with your advisor or make an appointment through your MyHarper Portal or complete our online request.

 Access and Disability Services (ADS)

 Access and Disability Services is working hard with students and faculty to ensure access to learning materials.
 Connect with them to review or adjust your accommodations or to begin using ADS services.
 ADS will begin accepting on campus appointments May 24, 2021.

 Get your workout in from the comfort of your home!
 Join one of the live workouts or participate in virtual events hosted by Campus Recreation.

 Technology trouble?
 Let us loan you a Chromebook, graphing calculator or wi-fi hotspot for the semester at no cost to you.
 Or, contact the Student Service Desk for help with your devices or software.

 Many community organizations are providing assistance with child care, health, housing, immigration and more.
 View our complete list.

 Students can meet with a counselor virtually or in person (beginning May 24, 2021) for support services such as stress reduction, motivation, finding balance, and so much more!
 We also work with community agencies to help students find additional support, as needed.
 Appointments are free for all currently enrolled students.

 We will celebrate student achievement with a virtual celebration in May.
 Learn more.

 HarperStore: Access to Textbooks